influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 ## Comments

-Line protocol interprets `#` at the beginning of a line as a comment character and ignores all subsequent characters until the next newline `\n`.
+If a line contains `#` as the first non-whitespace character, line protocol interprets it as a comment and ignores all subsequent characters until the next newline `\n`.

 ```py